arramac/ArramacScratch/query.md

 	]

-We would like to draw attention to a few noteworthy aspects of the DocumentDB query language through the examples we’ve seen so far:
+We would like to draw attention to a few noteworthy aspects of the DocumentDB query language through the examples we've seen so far:

 -	Since DocumentDB SQL works on JSON values, it deals with tree shaped entities instead of rows and columns.
 Therefore, the language lets one refer to nodes of the tree at any arbitrary depth, like `Node1.Node2.Node3…..Nodem`, similar to relational SQL referring to two part reference of `<table>.<column>`.
 -	The language works with schema-less data.
 Therefore, the type system needs to be bound dynamically.
 The same expression could yield different types on different documents.
 The result of a query is a valid JSON value, but is not guaranteed to be of a fixed schema.